cloudkinetics/Azure_SQL_Managed_Instance_Terraform/readme.md

 az account set --subscription="sid"

-It is recommended to create a separate service principal for deploying resources on azure.
+It is recommended to create a separate service principal for deploying resources on azure with limited permissions.

 https://learn.microsoft.com/en-us/azure/developer/terraform/get-started-cloud-shell-bash?tabs=bash